-In 2016, The Women’s Foundation of Minnesota took an exciting step toward supporting gender equity internationally.
+In 2016, the Women’s Foundation of Minnesota took an exciting step toward supporting gender and racial equity internationally.
 Recognizing a common quest for gender equity across the world and valuing community-based solutions, the Foundation established the Madada Fund to allow individuals to contribute directly to other women’s foundations and support organizations striving to build vibrant communities around the world.

 The Women’s Foundation (WFMN) established the Madada Fund to directly support the work of the African Women’s Development Fund (AWDF) and other women-led funds outside the United States.
 Named by Ruby Oluoch, a former Wenda Weeks Moore intern and a current member of the WFMN communications staff, Madada means “sisters” in Swahili.
 The name highlights the shared values and approaches of both organizations, and of women’s foundations globally.
 Seeking a name that reflected the supportive focus of the fund, Ruby saw that a Swahili word would be appropriate “as it is the most widely spoken language on the continent and a point of unity for many African peoples.”

 As the first internationally oriented fund, a gift to Madada is a direct gift to grassroots organizations globally.
 “The best solutions are local solutions,” says Saanii Hernandez, vice president of WFMN, and so the Fund supports on-the-ground efforts and local organizations that possess the knowledge required to directly address the community’s needs.
 Madada expands the work of the Foundation by connecting and supporting women-centered and female-led foundations around the world, helping to build the movement for and towards equal opportunities and outcomes.

 Funding Global, Community-Centered Change